zumo64/redis-elastic-integration/README.md

 Setup Redis Enterprise with audit logs.
 That can be done manually using the rladmin commands or executing the script in  ./test/setup.sh.

-The commands are located in `./test/setup.sh`

-On a shell terminal (in the redis container)  do the follwing:
+In a shell terminal (in the redis container)  run the commands located in the script `./test/setup.sh`

 ```
 # inside the re1 container use the following commands to: